 Sorry, but the second surprise is a tease.
 We’ll post it tomorrow with photos we’re excited to share.
-There’s a bit of editing necessary to present this second surprise and this morning, I’m rushing since we plan to go to Kruger National Park as soon as I get the zebra video uploaded, edited and posted in today’s story.
+There’s a bit of editing necessary to present this second surprise.
+This morning, I’m rushing since we plan to go to Kruger National Park as soon as I get the zebra video uploaded, edited, and posted in today’s story.
 It’s uploaded at this time on YouTube and is expected to be ready soon.

-I stopped typing to check and found the video was done, allowing me to continue on with this post which I will be rushing a bit in order for us to get on the road to Kruger National Park and see what treasures we’ll be able to behold while there.
-Sometimes, it’s a total bust and we don’t see much.
+I stopped typing to check and found the video was done, allowing me to continue with this post which I will be rushing a bit for us to get on the road to Kruger National Park and see what treasures we’ll be able to behold while there.
+Sometimes, it’s a total bust, and we don’t see much.
 Sometimes we are amazed at what is happening before our eyes.

-We no longer worry about whether it’s a sunny or cloudy day to visit Kruger when in both cases we can take some decent pictures.
-Today is partially cloudy and it will be fine for us.
+We no longer worry about whether it’s a sunny or cloudy day to visit Kruger when in both cases, we can take some decent pictures.
+Today is partially clouded, and it will be fine for us.
 It’s been very busy in Kruger the past few weeks, which prevented us from taking a chance and going.

-Nothing is more disappointing than cars backed up, bumper-to-bumper when a sighting is being observed, which often times is wildlife we’ve seen regularly in our garden.
-For us, after all these years, as a rule, we do not stop at the impalas, warthogs, kudus and wildebeest that we frequently see in our garden.
+Nothing is more disappointing than cars backed up, bumper-to-bumper when a sighting is observed, which is often wildlife we’ve seen regularly in our garden.
+For us, after all these years, as a rule, we do not stop at the impalas, warthogs, kudus, and wildebeest that we frequently see in our garden.

-Most often, we’re on a mission to see cats, elephants, Cape buffalo, rhinos, crocodiles, interesting birds and whatever other treasures and/or surprises the park may have to offer on any given day.
-As I mentioned a few days ago, it’s somewhat like fishing when patience and perseverance are necessary in order to “catch” anything, in this case, taking photos of some of our favorites.
+Most often, we’re on a mission to see cats, elephants, Cape buffalo, rhinos, crocodiles, exciting birds, and whatever other treasures and surprises the park may have to offer on any given day.
+As I mentioned a few days ago, it’s somewhat like fishing when patience and perseverance are necessary to “catch” anything, in this case, taking photos of some of our favorites.